busstoptaktik/geodesy/ruminations/012-rumination.md

 a read-only memory mapping of that file, we leave it up to the OS to figure out, what should, at any given time, reside in core memory, and what should stay on disk.
-The hope is that this may give the OS a better chance to optimize the overall perfomrance of the system, by not obscuring its real-time view of our true, immediate memory needs.
+The hope is that this may give the OS a better chance to optimize the overall performance of the system, by not obscuring its real-time view of our true, immediate memory needs.

-By using a read only mapping, the OS is free to re-use the actual physical memory for more than one process, needing to access the relevant data: The memory may be mapped into different logical adresses in the memory map of each process, but the physical memory backing it need not be duplicated.
+By using a read only mapping, the OS is free to re-use the actual physical memory for more than one process, needing to access the same data: The memory may be mapped into different logical adresses in the memory map of each process, but the physical memory backing it need not be duplicated.
 The OS is excellently equipped to do this efficiently at the kernel level, whereas it is a